omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 2. data: to be added

-In all above messages, if `asset_id = 0`, then OmniBOLT processes bitcoin lightning network, and is compatible to current bitcoin only lightning network.
+In all the above messages, if `asset_id = 0`, then OmniBOLT processes bitcoin lightning network, and is compatible with the current bitcoin-only lightning network.
 Other assets, for example, `OMNI` has asset id `1`, USDT has asset id `31` on the mainnet.

 If a node receives a commitment transaction for a certain asset, which is not the asset(ID) that the channel(ID) is built for, then the node has to close the connection with the remote party.
-In addition a node must check if the asset id is the same in the transaction `op_return` payload.
+In addition, a node must check if the asset id is the same in the transaction `op_return` payload.
 If not, the node has to close the connection.

 Alice can only update the local state database after receiving all the signatures of C(n)a from Bob.
 Otherwise, if any message in the process is interrupted, Alice must cancel the established transaction and return to the state of the previous commitment tx.
 On Bob's side, the same logic is applied, the local state database is updated only after all Alice's signatures are received.

 ## Cheat and Punishment

 All penalties are implemented through breach remedy transactions and Seq timelocks.
-If Alice tries to broadcast C1a(the older transaction) to claim more money after she pays by C2a，then by broadcasting breach remedy transaction, this money will be sent to the Bob without delay.
+If Alice tries to broadcast C1a(the older transaction) to claim more money after she pays by C2a， then by broadcasting the breach remedy transaction, this money will be sent to Bob without delay.

-In the above [diagram](#diagram-and-messages), the payer Alice's OBD constructs C2a and simultaneously, Alice gives up the ownership of C1a by sending her temporary private key of Alice2 to Bob.
+In the above [diagram](#diagram-and-messages), the payer Alice's OBD constructs C2a, and simultaneously, Alice gives up the ownership of C1a by sending her temporary private key of Alice2 to Bob.
 This is a critical step for Bob to be able to punish fraudulent behavior.

-There has to be a daeman process that monitors Alice's behaviar.
+There has to be a daemon process that monitors Alice's behavior.
 If it detects that Alice broadcasts C1a, it has to notify Bob to broadcast the punishment transaction BR1a using Alice2's private key.
-If Bob does not broadcast BR1a before the sequence number expires, Alice will be success in cheating, and get the 60 USDT.
+If Bob does not broadcast BR1a before the sequence number expires, Alice will succeed in cheating and get the 60 USDT.

 ## The `close_channel` Message